Embattled Cain presses ahead with campaign

 "Just up until last week, that was my last contact with Mr. Cain," said White, 46.
 She did not disclose what was discussed in the text exchanges but said Cain did not try to stop her from speaking out.

-(Additional reporting by David Morgan; writing by John Whitesides; editing by Mohammad Zargham, Philip Barbara and Paul Simao)
+(Additional reporting by David Morgan; writing by John Whitesides; editing by Mohammad Zargham and Philip Barbara)